Logo

 I vibe coded the entire Novelmint platform from day one.

 This was my first real attempt to build a finished, production-ready app strictly through vibe coding.
 No scaffolding sessions.
 No "just this one thing."
 If I couldn't get there by describing it to an AI, I had to find a different angle.
+I applied my knowledge and skills to the prompt instead.

 I am a solid AI convert now.
 The experience was phenomenal.